 What is STEM?
 STEM is an acronym for Science, Technology, Engineering and Mathematics.

-With the new Design and Technologies curriculum being taught in 2018 teachers have hit the ground running with a variety of challenge based tasks incorporating all the elements of STEM.
+With the Design and Technologies curriculum being taught teachers have hit the ground running with a variety of challenge based tasks incorporating all the elements of STEM.